On South Africa’s western cape we visited the coastal towns of Kalkbaai, Hermanus and Gaansbai.

 In Gaansbai we took a charter boat out to the Dyer Island seal colony to see if we could get a look at some sharks.
-The small cluster of rocky islands just off the coast is home to a wide range of sea birds and marine life but it’s the permanent population of about 60,000 cape fur seals that make the area a natural hunting ground for ‘Great Whites’.
+The small cluster of rocky islands just off the coast is home to a wide range of sea birds and marine life but it’s the permanent population of about 60,000 cape fur seals that make the area a natural hunting ground for great white sharks.
 On the journey out we were investigated by a few curious seabirds.
 One rather bulky looking shearwater came in and swooped low again and again and then matched speed with the boat.
-One of the crew gave me a handful of bread and before long I had the bird feeding from my hand while it was still on the wing.
+One of the crew gave me a handful of bread and soon I had the bird feeding from my hand while it was still flying.
 The boat took us to the seal colony on Dyer Island And kept its distance but we could still clearly hear the sound of thousands of barking seals over the wind and the engine noise.
 The reefs in the area are notorious.
 It was on this stretch of coast that the HMS Birkenhead sunk in 1845.
 The discipline maintained by the crew and soldiers during the evacuation gave rise to the concept of ‘women and children first’.